wp-plugins/responsive-news-announcements/readme.txt

 An announcement plugin that shows your announcements/breaking news/offers/notice on top of the website.
 Stylish show of announcements will attract the eye of your visitors.
 Fully controlled by date.
 Best suitable for promotional offers, Notices etc.
+Here you can get more information about this plugin - http://www.rupok.me/projects

 == Installation ==